Our tree has had doctors; lawyers; rich men; poor men; beggar-men and well, hopefully no thieves.

 In 1900 he was finally lured away by the Brick Presbyterian Church in New York City, hired at a salary of $30,000.
 At the time the church was receiving the highest parishioner contributions of any Presbyterian church in the world.
 First formed in NYC in 1767 on Beekman Street before moving to Fifth Ave in 1858 and now today it’s located on Park Avenue.

 February of 1901 he along with his wife and a group of mostly other clergymen went on a pilgrimage to the Holy Land.
 In the later part of the pilgrimage he contracted Mediterranean fever, he was then taken to the International hospital in Naples, Italy.
 In a state of delirium he committed suicide age 42 on May 18, 1901.
-At his funeral in New York City, the presiding clergyman eulogized him, “We do not need a candle to show a sunbeam…The work our brother has done — the life he lived speaks for him.”
+At his New York City memorial service the presiding clergyman eulogized him, “We do not need a candle to show a sunbeam…The work our brother has done — the life he lived speaks for him.”
 In Baltimore, a memorial service was held on June 2, 1901, where he was eulogized by various prominent educators and clergy, including Daniel C. Gilman, the first president of Johns Hopkins University, John F. Goucher, the founder of Goucher College, and Francis L. Patton, president of Princeton University.
 Babcock was praised as “always wise, patient, sympathetic and inspiring.”
-He was buried in Oakwood Cemetery, Syracuse, New York his hometown next to his sons.
+He was laid to rest 13 June 1901 in Oakwood Cemetery, Syracuse, New York his hometown next to his sons.
 After his death Katherine wrote a book “Thoughts for Every-Day Living” with assistance from Mary R. Sanford from notes in the flyleaf of his bible along with spoken words published in November 1901 by Charles Scribner’s Sons.
 The book was sold for one dollar per copy, in it was 16 verse poem converted to a well-known 3 or 4 stanza hymn written by Maltbie while at Lockport “This Is My Father’s World”.
+She also wrote a book in 1902 “Letters from Egypt and Palestine” compiled from his notes while they were on their pilgrimage.
+That book is attached and can be viewed and read by clicking the link.